openSUSE/openSUSE-git/notes-about-git.md

 > git commit --signoff -a -m "Fix bad issue"
 > git push --force

-# Because the OBS - git is already stablished, OBS will start building
+# Because the OBS - git link was already stablished, OBS will start
-# the package, if not we can trigger the build manually
+# building the package, if not we can trigger the build manually

+# We have two models available.
+A push model, that is using the next
+# command `git obs build`.
+This will connect to OBS and report that
+# there is a new version available.
+Internally OBS will connect to
+# git and will recreate the source container before building it

+# The other approach is the pull model.
+A trigger in the git server
+# will report into OBS the project name and the branch that get
+# updated, and will recreate the source container automatically.
 > git obs build

 # We can do local builds, fetching the build dependencies from OBS, or